-The SLP graduate program is designed to prepare students for their Clinical Fellowship (CF), and the CF is a requirement for earning the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from ASHA.
-To be eligible for the CF, students must demonstrate that they have achieved the standards defined by ASHA's Council for Clinical Certification (CFCC).
-These standards are listed on the Knowledge and Skills Acquisition (KASA) form.
-A copy of this form is available as Appendix B of this Handbook.
-A copy of the KASA is also available on the Graduate Program's website and on D2L's MA Advisement site.
-Each student's progress towards meeting the KASA standards is documented by his or her advisor on the Student Progress Status Report (SPSR) form.
-Copies of this form for full time and part time students are available as Appendixes C and D, respectively, of this Handbook.
-Additionally, each student may track his or her acquisition of KASA standards on his or her own copy of the KASA form.
+As indicated above, the SLP graduate program is designed to prepare students for their Clinical Fellowship (CF), and the CF is a requirement for earning the ASHA's Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+To qualify for the CF, students must demonstrate that they have achieved all of the standards defined by ASHA's Council for Clinical Certification (CfCC).
+These standards are listed on the Knowledge and Skills Acquisition (KASA) form, which is Appendix A of the Handbook and can be accessed on the Graduate Program's D2L's MA Advisement site.
+The KASA standards are also listed in CALIPSO, a web-based program for tracking student progress, described below.